redislabs-training/ru402/src/nodejs/README.md

 export REDIS_URL=redis://user:password@host:port
 ```

+> By default, the connection is attemped to a localhost Redis Stack instance on port `6379`

 You can now install the modules required to run the example.
 From the folder where the source `App.js` is located, run:

 ```